 Should Realtors and Home Stagers Stop Using the Term ‘Master Bedroom’?Jul 01, 2020

 There’s a chance you’ve heard the recent debate about whether Realtors and home stagers should stop using the term “master bedroom,” and you may have questions.
 Why the change?
-What’s the history of the “master bedroom”?
+What’s the origin of the term “master bedroom”?
 What words should I use instead?

 These questions have been brought up in the real estate industry for decades, but now, the conversation is making national headlines.
 The origin of the term “master bedroom” is unclear.
 But regardless of where “master bedroom” or “master suite” came from, “master bedroom” evokes racist and sexist connotations.